-Ultimately, figuring out the truth behind all of the bariatric surgery myths can be impossible.
+Ultimately, figuring out the truth behind every different weight loss surgeries can be impossible as each procedure is unique and has different myths and misconceptions.
 There is a lot of misconceptions and assumptions about weight loss surgery.
-Here are the top 8 bariatric surgery myths that patients ask us all the time.
+Here are the top 8 bariatric myths that patients ask us all the time.

 Myth #1: Is My Stomach Going to Stretch Out?